 CRS has renovated 18 olive wood carving workshops in the Holy Land.
 The majority of workshops in this cottage industry are poorly wired and ventilated putting workers and the environment at risk.
 CRS is working with the Holy Land Handicraft Society and the Holy Land Christian Ecumenical Foundation to support the legacy of this traditional art form popular in the Holy Land by creating workshops that are safe for workers and the environment.

-The CRS Fair Trade Fund is supporting CEPCO, a fair trade coffee cooperative in Oaxaca Mexico to improve soil quality and coffee production practices.
-Cooperative members are renovating coffee farms affected by coffee leaf rust and planting new rust resistant varieties.
+The CRS Global Impact Fund supported CEPCO, a fair trade coffee cooperative in Oaxaca Mexico to improve soil quality and coffee production practices.
+Cooperative members renovated coffee farms affected by coffee leaf rust and planted new rust resistant varieties.
 Coffee from CEPCO is available through CRS partner Equal Exchange.